Beapi-io/spring-boot-starter-beapi/README.md

 ---
 ## BeAPI stresses convention over config...
-Most everything you need for API development should be provided & configured 'out of the box' **BUT** you have the ability to configure and override everything to your hearts content
+Most everything you need for API development should be provided & configured 'out of the box' **BUT** you have the ability to configure and override everything to your hearts content.
+BeAPI abstracts all [RULES/data](https://gist.github.com/orubel/159e94db62023c78a07ebe6d86633763) as a 'JSON schema' file which is **loaded at runtime and can be reloaded and SYNCHRONIZED** with distributed services **without requiring a restart**.

-## BeAPI automates API Governance...
+## BeAPI automates APIs...
 Tradional API application's bind all rules/data to controllers/handlers using ANNOTATIONS making that data impossible to be shared amongst distributed services.
 Through the creation and support of standardized services in our configuration docs, Beapi automates all processes: security (RBAC/ABAC, CORS, JWT), caching, synchronization across all servers, etc.

-## BeAPI simplifies configuration...
+## BeAPI integrates Security...
-BeAPI abstracts these [RULES/data](https://gist.github.com/orubel/159e94db62023c78a07ebe6d86633763) as a 'JSON schema' file which is **loaded at runtime and can be reloaded and SYNCHRONIZED** with distributed services **without requiring a restart**.
+BeAPI comes complete with all security easily configurable for all endpoints out-of-the-box

 ---